PUP Open University System: Institute of Open and Distance Education/Transnational Education

-Institute of Open and Distance Education / Transnational Education allows students to learn independently with the guidance of a teacher or tutor online in an online classroom.
+Institute of Open and Distance Education / Transnational Education allows students to learn independently with the guidance of a teacher or in an online classroom, students may interact with the teacher and other students while studying.

 Institute of Non-Traditional Studies and ETEEAP

 Institute of Non-traditional Studies and ETEEAP gives an opportunity to practitioners and executives to complete their college degrees or graduate programs and earn their diplomas without having to take a leave from the jobs.

 Institute for Continuing and Professional Development

 Institute for Continuing and Professional Development in collaboration with the Professional Regulations Commission, the Commission on Higher Education, and other government agencies provide courses to enhance an individual's knowledge and skills through integrated industry-based professional development experiences.

 Learning Centers

 The PUP OU has 9 Learning Centers in strategic locations in the country.
 Most of the centers are mostly located in other PUP campuses in the selected regions of the country.

 In 2007, OU has launched the Open University Learning Management System (PUPOU-LMS or eMabini), where the faculty of the OU can hold classes online to Filipino students in United Arab Emirates, Hong Kong, Singapore, and Vietnam.